 I knew of a few places in the area that had ropes courses and zip lines, but when I checked them out several months ago, both Owen and I were disappointed to learn that kids had to be at least 7 years old to participate.
 But as summer break started to wind down, and I was thinking of something special the two of us could do before he returned to school, I decided to look into it again.
 (Okay, true confession: I was actually going to call and see if I could persuade them to make an exception for a 6-year-old who had previous experience on the ropes.
 Yeah, I’m that mom.)

 Turned out to be somewhat of an auspicious move.
 By checking back, I learned that The Adventure Park at Sandy Spring Friends School in Maryland started offering a package especially for children ages 5-6.
 Accompanied by an adult (and it must be a one-to-one ratio), they have access to their two easiest ropes courses for 90 minutes.
 This all costs $34 total for kid and adult, which is quite reasonable in my opinion.
-Summer 2013 Update: The rate has changed; children aged 5-6 are now free with an adult ticket ($49), and it’s good for up to three hours.
+Update: Rates have changed — see the website for current pricing.